BasWagenmaker/advent-of-code-2022/README.md

 # Advent of Code 2022

 [Advent of Code 2022](https://adventofcode.com/2022/about) challenge using Node.js / JavaScript.
-Includes tests and metrics for performance time and memory usage.
+Includes tests and metrics for execution time and memory usage.

 ## Installation